Homestead

 According to Ingram the old Bell farm was about one mile from Adams Station on the south side of Red River, bordering some distance on that stream and stretching back nearly one mile.
 The public highway, known as the Brown's Ford and Springfield road, ran through the place within one hundred yards of the house.

 The residence was a double log house, one and a half stories high, a wide passage or hallway between, and an ell-room with passage.
 The building weather-boarded on the outside, furnishing six large comfortable rooms and two halls, and was one of the best residences in the country at that time.
+It was located on a slight elevation in the plane, nearly a half-mile back from the river, a large orchard in the rear, and the lawn well set in pear trees.

 On the opposite side of the river from the Bell place, was the William La Prade farm and just below, all between the river and Elk Fork Creek, was the Fort settlement, a large and influential family, distinguished among the pioneers, and whose descendants still maintain the honored name.
 On the east was located the Gunns and Johnsons, all having good farms.
 James Johnson and two sons, John and Calvin, were Bell's nearest neighbors, and next the Gunn families.